-Webber Wentzel Scholarship South Africa 2019 – 2020
+Webber Wentzel Scholarship South Africa 2023 – 2024

 ABOUT THE COMPANY – WEBBER WENTZEL

-Webber Wentzel by formed in 1868 by 5 founders, namley Walter Webber, Charles Augustus Wentzel, Henry Charles Hull, Edward Solomon and Henry Bowen.
+Webber Wentzel Scholarship South Africa | Webber Wentzel by formed in 1868 by 5 founders, namely Walter Webber, Charles Augustus Wentzel, Henry Charles Hull, Edward Solomon and Henry Bowen.
 The African law firm has its headquarters based in Johannesburg and is named as one of the “Big Five law firms” in South Africa.

 The companies expertise fall into the following groups – Tax Law; Corporate Law; Commercial Law; Dispute Resolution; Banking, Projects | Regulatory Law.
 Webber Wentzel is a level 2 BBBEE contributor and employs around 800 staff members, including more than 450 lawyers.
 In 2003, the company formed a Pro Bono Practice Group, a team of experts who provide free and dedicated legal services.

-ABOUT THE BURSARY PROGRAMME – FIELDS COVERED
+ABOUT THE WEBBER WENTZEL SCHOLARSHIP PROGRAMME – FIELDS COVERED

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- South African citizen
+- You must be a South African citizen

-HOW TO APPLY FOR THE BURSARY
+HOW TO APPLY FOR THE WEBBER WENTZEL SCHOLARSHIP

-Submit clear copies of the following supporting documentation along with your completed application form (the submission of these documents is compulsory – if any items are missing, your application be disregarded):
+Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

 - ID document (certified copy)